uni-notes/uni-notes/docs/HSS_Electives/International_Relations/02_History.md

 Italy switched sides cuz it felt like it didn't get much from the war, even though it did a lot

-Why US joined WW1
+### Why US joined WW1

-mostly financial
+Mostly financial

-1. to get european allies by supporting
+1. To get european allies by supporting
-2. maritime - Germany blockade of ships
+2. Maritime - Blockade of ships by Germany

    Germany sank many American merchant ships around the British Isles, using submarines, prompting the American entry into the war.

 ### Far East